reallyreadit/blog/_posts/2020-03-15-coronavirus.markdown

 </p>

 <p>
 P.S.
-Some excellent further reading about Y Combinator.
-This <a href="https://readup.com/read/the-new-yorker/sam-altmans-manifest-destiny">evergreen profile</a> on Sam Altman, former president of YC, pretty much says it all.
+If you want to read more about Y Combinator, I seriously loved <a href="https://readup.com/read/the-new-yorker/sam-altmans-manifest-destiny">"Sam Altman's Manifest Destiny,"</a> a profile from The New Yorker on former YC president Sam Altman.
+It's a few years old and aging very well! :)
 </p>